msshaikh05/Spoon-Stabiliser-For-Tremors/README.md

-# Spoon-Stabiliser-For-Tremors
+# Arduino-Based-Spoon-Stabiliser-For-Tremor-Assistance
-# Spoon Stabilizer for Hand Tremors (Arduino Project)

-This is a mini project I made to experiment with stabilizing a spoon or platform using an MPU6050 sensor and two servo motors.
+This is a mini project we made to experiment with stabilizing a spoon or platform using an MPU6050 sensor and two servo motors as our mini project.
 The idea is simple: the MPU6050 reads the roll and pitch angles, and the servos move in the opposite direction to keep the spoon as stable as possible.